kmsheng/Front-end-Developer-Interview-Questions/src/answers/Answers-To-JavaScript-Questions/16-Explain-hoisting.md

 # Explain "hoisting".
-`hoisting` is a special behavior of how JavaScript interpreter processes variables and functions.
+ - `hoisting` is a special behavior of how JavaScript interpreter processes variables and functions.
-JavaScript engine will register declarations to `variable object` during compilation phase.
+ - JavaScript engine stores declarations to `variable object` during compilation phase and then process them in execution phase.

 <br>